slothAD/KindredCommands/README.md

   - Shortcut: *.boss tt*
 - `.forcerespawn (range)`
   - Sets the chain transition time for nearby spawn chains to now to force them to respawn if they can.
 Handy for growing plants without adding time.
+- `.cleancontainerlessshards`
+  - Will clean up the map of any shards that are not in a proper container, including map icon.
+Clean up command for owners running old mods on post-hotfix game.

 ## Player Accessible Commands:
 - `.afk`